arcuri82/ec-sbse/README.md

 # EC-SBSE
 This repository contains the material for the PhD course titled: *"Evolutionary Computation and Search-Based Software Engineering"*, code PIT9206.

-The course is currently taught by Prof. Andrea Arcuri, at Kristiania Univeristy College, Oslo, Norway.
+The course is currently taught by Prof. Andrea Arcuri, at Kristiania University College, Oslo, Norway.

 In 2024, the course will be held from the 27th to 30th of May.